 Educating and training are important elements of creating bikable and walkable communities, empowering public agency staff, stakeholders, and the public with best practices in active transportation.
-Alta staff regularly lead seminars and training courses on a wide variety of research and educational topics.
+Our staff have led a variety of technical trainings, covering a diverse street design subjects with a bicycle, pedestrian, and active transportation focus.

 NACTO Urban Bikeway Design Guide and Urban Street Design Guide